 7. Laptop Buying Guide: Type C Ports

 They offer faster file transfer than others.
 USB 3.0 ports are standard in recent laptops, and they offer better file transfer speed than 2.0 ports.

-You can use type C cable to charge more than just android smartphones or tablets.
-In future, a single cable will help to connect your printer to your PC, to provide it with both electricity and as a data connection.
+You can use a type C cable to charge more than just android smartphones or tablets.
+In the future, a single cable will help to connect your printer to your PC, to provide it with both electricity and as a data connection.

 8. Laptop Buying Guide: Battery Life

 Prefer a battery with more cells when you use the laptop without connecting the adapter or charger for a long time.
-You can select one battery with fewer cells when you use your laptop’s indoor because it reduces the laptop’s cost very much.
+You can select one battery with fewer cells when you use your laptop’s indoors because it reduces the laptop’s cost very much.

 A two-cell battery has two pairs of batteries connected in series.
 New two cell batteries last for a maximum of 4 hours when we play an HD movie with the lowest brightness, without any background processing.

 It means a three-cell battery lasts for 6 hours.
-The battery lasts much more when we use MS-Office or any such programs and much less when we play games or do any other multi-tasking.
+The battery lasts much more when we use MS Office or any such programs and much less when we play games or do any other multi-tasking.